buddhigayashan/limit-pocket-mobile-app-V2/README.md

 - Follows **MVVM architecture** for better code management and scalability.
 - Built entirely with **Kotlin** using Android Studio.

-### 🌐 Web App (React.js)

-- A supplementary React.js web frontend (under separate repo or planned).
-- Designed for syncing user data with backend services.

-### 🧩 Backend (Node.js + Express)

-- Node.js backend used for managing API endpoints and future sync support.
-- RESTful APIs designed for future integration with cloud databases like MongoDB.

----

-## 🖼️ Screenshots

-> Screenshots of the app UI will be added here soon.

----

 ## 📂 Project Structure
 limit-pocket-mobile-app-V2/